JimmyTwoShoezZz/TD-Game/notes/notes.md

     Once destroyed it does not come back
     I want enemy units to prioritize that tower based on proximity, if they are in range, they attack it, if not, they attack other towers that are vilnerable
 Machine Gun Tower
-    Let’s add a machine gun tower.
-It attacks single target, quickly, and low damage 3 upgrades, fire rate, damage, and armor piercing rounds (reduce armor effectiveness) ground only
+    3 upgrades, fire rate, damage, and armor piercing rounds (reduce armor effectiveness) Shotgun Tower
-Shotgun Tower
-    Let’s add a shotgun tower.
-Shoots lots of projectiles at once in the general direction of enemies, but has a short time between shots that it can’t fire
-    Reduce cool down time, increase damage, increase bullet spread ground only
-Flamethrower Tower (Updated Mechanics)
+    Reduce cool down time, increase damage, increase bullet spread Flamethrower Tower (Updated Mechanics)
 ✔ Short-range continuous AoE damage (fires a stream of flames).
 ✔ Highly effective against alien enemies (deals bonus damage or ignores alien resistance).